Arthur777-Robot/Regenerative-Cooling-Rocket-Engine-Calculation/README.md

 # How to use
 1: compile the project using "make"

+2: Change the valuables in "valuables.h" to your desired parameter

-2: run the program by typing ./regene
+3: run the program by typing ./regene